|In-state Tuition (per semester hour, unless noted)||N/A|

 POINTS OF DISTINCTION

 - Extracurriculars include more than 25 student organizations and 12 NAIA Division I athletic teams for men and women.
-TC is in the Red River Athletic Conference and the Central States Football League.
+Texas College is in the Red River Athletic Conference and Sooner Athletic Conference (football).

 - The Texas Education Agency recognized the Texas College division of education for its complete compliance in the Texas College Educator Preparation Program.

 - Transportation is provided from the Dallas-Fort Worth Metroplex for students enrolled in the Park, Ride, & Learn Program.

 FOUNDED IN 1894 by ministers of the Christian Methodist Episcopal Church and located on 25 acres in the heart of East Texas, Texas College is 100 miles east of Dallas and 90 miles west of Shreveport, Louisiana.
 The liberal arts college is the oldest institution of higher learning in Tyler, which is known as the “Rose Capital of the World” and loved for its many lakes, woodlands, and azaleas.

 Despite changes to higher education over the years, Texas College continues to provide accessible, quality education to all with 14 programs of study in the liberal arts and sciences, including 12 baccalaureate degree programs and two associate of arts programs.
 Students choose from one of four major divisions: business and social sciences, education, general studies and humanities, or natural and computational sciences.